-- a) A possible obligation that arises from past events and whose existence will be confirmed only by the occurrence or non-occurrence of one or more uncertain future events not wholly within the control of the entity; or - b) A present obligation that arises from past events but is not recognised because: - i) It is not probable that an outflow of resources embodying economic benefits or service potential will be required to settle the obligation; or - ii) The amount of the obligation cannot be measured with sufficient reliability.
+a)A possible obligation that arises from past events and whose existence will be confirmed only by the occurrence or non-occurrence of one or more uncertain future events not wholly within the control of the entity; or b)A present obligation that arises from past events but is not recognised because:

+i)It is not probable that an outflow of resources embodying economic benefits or service potential will be required to settle the obligation; or ii) The amount of the obligation cannot be measured with sufficient reliability.

 Some of contingent liabilities may arise from: litigation in progress, guarantees, indemnities.
-Letters of comfort/ support, insurance, Public Private Partnerships, j) Contingent Assets
+Letters of comfort/ support, insurance, Public Private Partnerships,

-The Entity does not recognize a contingent liability but discloses details of any contingencies in the notes to the financial statements unless the possibility of an outflow of resources embodying economic benefits or service potential is remote.
-There were no contingent liabilities in the year.
+The Entity does not recognize a contingent liability but discloses details of any contingencies in the notes to the financial statements unless the possibility of an outflow of resources embodying economic benefits or service potential is remote